 Raw or cooked, throw handfuls of them on top of the greens.
 Raw vegetables include, but are not limited to shredded green or red cabbage, mushrooms, scallions, red onion, carrots, tomato, radishes, chopped cauliflower, broccoli, finely chopped kale, celery, cucumber, hearts of palm and bean sprouts.
 Whatever you like!

 Cooked and roasted vegetables of all varieties are also wonderful in salads.
 You can prepare them especially for use in your salad or just use up whatever happens to be in your refrigerator that day!
+If your refrigerator is quiet small, and you generially only keep the essentials.
+It could be time for you to upgrade to a newer model.
+You can click here for more informaiton.
 Great examples are roasted cauliflower, Brussels sprouts, broccoli, beets, carrots and onions.
 Roasted sweet potato or butternut squash or frozen corn that has been defrosted can be tossed in.
 Artichoke hearts packed in water are also scrumptious.

 Even fresh fruit like diced apple, diced pear, orange segments, blueberries, and strawberries and/or chopped fresh herbs can take a salad from “so-so” to “oh wow!